 Sir Charles William Wilson (1836 – 1905) was a British military officer and geographer.
 And he’s probably most known (at least to me) for Wilson’s Arch (during 1864 when he worked at the Ordnance Survey of Jerusalem and he identified the eponymous Wilson’s Arch).

-You can find similar posts under Personal Projects category.
+You can find similar posts under the Personal Projects category.